arvindcheenu/morphCase/README.md

 ## Usage

-Simply add the JAR file in this repository and include it as an external dependency library while creating any project.
+Simply add the JAR file in this repository and include it as an external dependency library (by selecting `Add External JAR Libraries...` in **Eclipse** while creating a new project.) while creating any project.

 ## License